Iowa teen who killed rapist escapes from probation center - NewsBreak

 Pieper Lewis was seen walking out of the building at the Fresh Start Women’s Center in Des Moines shortly after 6:15 a.m.
 Friday, and at some point that day her GPS monitor was cut off, according to a probation violation report.

 A warrant was issued for Lewis’ arrest and the probation report asked for her deferred judgment to be revoked and have her original sentence imposed, KCCI reported .
-She could face up to 20 years in prison.When could student loan borrowers know if they’re actually getting relief?
+She could face up to 20 years in prison.Iowa teen who killed rapist sentenced, ordered to pay $150K to his family

 Prosecutors had called the probation sentence she was given in September merciful for a teen who endured horrible abuse, although some questioned the $150,000 restitution she was ordered to pay.
 A GoFundMe campaign raised over $560,000 to cover the restitution and pay for her other needs.